HsiangHung/ML_miniProjects/README.md

-## ML mini-projects using Spark with MLlib and Sklearn
+## ML mini-projects using Spark with MLlib (or just Python with Sklearn)